-Now that you’re prepared to build your modern data platform with Snowflake, you need to determine the best path to get there.
+Now that you’re prepared to build your modern data platform with Snowflake, you must determine the best path.
 Here are two recommended methods to implement a Snowflake project that will get you to the same end state:

 - End-to-End Path: Build your end-to-end solution, from raw layer to data hub to data warehouse.